latest

 Forward Rates

-Forward rates are the market's calculated expectation of a bond's yield in the future.
+Forward rates are the market's calculated expectation of a bond or security's yield in the future.
 In a sense, they're like a financial time machine, providing a glimpse into what the market expects interest rates to be at specific points in the future.
-Forward rates are essential tools for investment strategy and
+Forward

-If read a lot of mortgage rate commentary, you'll see Canada's 5-year yield continuously cited as a fixed-rate indicator.
+If you read a lot of mortgage rate commentary, you'll see Canada's 5-year yield continuously cited as a fixed-rate indicator.
 It's a handy rough guide to the direction of 5-year fixed funding costs—most of the time.
-Practically speaking, insured 5-year fixed rates approach 100% correlation with the 5-year government bond
+Practically speaking, insured 5-year fixed rates approach

 GDS